Haugen/personal-website/src/content/html-css/typography.md

 Often times we don't want to use only these common fonts that most computers have installed.
 Rather, we want to import a custom font, and use that on our website.

+## OpenType font vs. Variable Font

+For the longest, font on computers (which also meant, the web) followed the so called OpenType font specification.
+In recent years, something called Variable fonts have gained support on the web and is growing in popularity.
+If you really want to nerd out on the topic the [Introduction to variable fonts on the web](https://web.dev/articles/variable-fonts) is great, as well as the [official MDN documentaion](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide).

+The "Roboto" Google font we'll be working with in the rest of this article is an old school OpenType font.

 ### Google Fonts

 [Google Fonts](https://fonts.google.com/) house thousands of custom fonts that you can easily embed and use on your website.
 Through their website you can pick out a font, select the font-weights (normal, light, bold, etc) you want to use, and follow the instructions on the website on how to embed and use the font.